HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/security/people/authentication/oidc/transient-users/transient-users-softgroups-configuration.md

     | sgroup.dbSchema | &lt;dbSchema&gt; |
     | sgroup.dbType | &lt;dbType&gt; |

-1. Add new custom property for the custom Softgroups role/group key.
-This is a key that will be referenced in the JAAS module to select the appropriate set of values from the OIDC claim token and used in setting/retrieving the correct user group information:
+3. Add a new custom property for the custom Softgroups role/group key.
+This key is referenced in the JAAS module to select the appropriate set of values from the OIDC claim token and used in setting/retrieving the correct user group information:

     | Name | Value |
     | --- | --- |